manoharan-lab/holopy/docs/source/users/basics.rst

 geometries.
 Scattering depends on holopy.core (and certain scattering theories may depend on external scattering codes).

-Holopy Scattering is generally used to:
+HoloPy Scattering is generally used to:

   1) Describe geometry as :mod:`~holopy.scattering.scatterer` object
   2) Define the result you want as a :mod:`~holopy.core.marray.Schema` object